dpeterka/slack-history/README.md

 # History Slackbot

-A Go-based Slack bot that posts interesting "Today in History" events daily.
+A Go-based Slack bot that posts interesting "Today in History" events and fun holidays daily.
 The bot fetches historical events from RSS feeds, uses Claude AI to select the most interesting ones, and posts them to Slack with beautiful formatting.

 ## Features

 - Fetches historical events from RSS feeds
+- Fetches fun/unusual holidays (filtered to exclude serious observances)
 - Uses Anthropic's Claude AI to intelligently select interesting, rare, or significant events
 - Posts beautifully formatted messages to Slack
 - Configurable scheduling (default: daily at 9 AM)